Skip to main content

 • Select the Type > SFTP (On-Platform)

-• Password or SSH Keys - SSH keys can be downloaded as .PEM files and used to access the SFTP server from the platform.
+• SSH keys can be downloaded as .PEM files and used to access the SFTP server from the platform,

 • Click the Create button